materialscodegraph/materialscodegraph/configs/README.md

 # MCP Runner Configuration Guide

-This directory contains YAML configuration files that define how to map natural language to computational methods.
-Each software tool (LAMMPS, kALDo, Materials Project, etc.) has its own configuration file.
+This directory contains MCG (MaterialsCodeGraph) configuration files that define how to map natural language to computational methods.
+Each software tool (LAMMPS, kALDo, Materials Project, etc.) has its own `config_[software].mcg` file.

 ## Philosophy